danielabar/meblog/src/markdown/learning-from-screencasts.md

     └── exercises
 ```

-I would create a new *empty* Github repository named "idiomatic-ruby-pluralsight" on [Github](https://github.com/), with no generated files such as readme or license).
+I would create a new *empty* Github repository named `idiomatic-ruby-pluralsight` on [Github](https://github.com/), with no generated files such as readme or license).
 It's up to you if you want to make the repo public or private.

 Then from the terminal: